MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-authorized-users.md

 ## Step 4: Assign the voice applications policy to the user

-Once you’ve created your Teams voice applications policy, you need to individually assign it to users.
+Once you create your Teams voice applications policy, you need to individually assign it to users.
 To do this, you can use the Teams admin center or [Grant-CsTeamsVoiceApplicationsPolicy](/powershell/module/teams/grant-csteamsvoiceapplicationspolicy) cmdlet.

 To learn about the different ways that you can assign policies to users, see [Assign policies to your users in Teams](policy-assignment-overview.md).